-University disciplinary proceedings, as well as special guidelines for cases involving sexual misconduct, are detailed in the Unified Harassment and Discrimination Policy.
+University disciplinary proceedings, as well as special guidelines for cases involving sexual misconduct, are detailed in the Title IX Policy.
 This policy is available in the Student Handbook and the Employee Handbook.
-These procedures provide for a prompt, fair, and impartial disciplinary proceeding in cases of alleged dating violence, domestic violence, sexual assault, or stalking in which:
+These procedures provide for a timely, fair, and impartial disciplinary proceeding in cases of alleged dating violence, domestic violence, sexual assault, or stalking which include, but are not limited to: